Logarithmic regret in the dynamic and stochastic knapsack problem with equal rewards: Introduction

-By imposing different assumptions on the weight-reward distribution, one recovers problem instances of independent interest and, in this paper, we focus our attention on the formulation in which the rewards are deterministic and all equal\footnote{This also covers random rewards with common distribution that are revealed only after the inclusion decision.} to $r>0$, and the weights are independent random variables with common continuous distribution $F$.
+By imposing different assumptions on the weight-reward distribution, one recovers knapsack instances of independent interest.
+For instance, in the problem of real-time uniprocessor scheduling under conditions of overload \citep[see, e.g.,][]{BaruahHaritsaSharma:1994} a decision maker wants to maximize the number of jobs that are processed on a single machine by a fixed deadline.
+In this context, the deadline is the knapsack capacity and jobs correspond to items.
+Their rewards are all equal to one, and their durations correspond to the item weights.
+This scheduling application motivates the model in this paper.
+We assume that the rewards are deterministic and all equal\footnote{This also covers random rewards with common distribution that are revealed only after the inclusion decision.} to $r>0$, and the weights are independent random variables with common continuous distribution $F$.
 We model item arrivals by considering a Bernoulli process $\mathfrak B_1,\mathfrak B_2,\ldots,\mathfrak B_n$ that is independent of everything else, and that is given by a sequence of independent Bernoulli random variables with success probability $p$.
 We then equivalently redefine the weight distribution so that a no arrival corresponds to the arrival of an item with arbitrarily large weight.
 That is, we assume that an item arrives in each period $i\in[n]$ and that its weight is given by the random variable $W_i$ defined by